luismede/luismede/README.md

 ## What I'm Doing

 - Working on Websites
-- Learning Docker & Arduino
+- Learning JS & Arduino
 - Currently attending Harvard CS50x 2024
 <h3>How to contact me: </h3>